These are the Secrets to a Subtle Style

 I typically find myself attracted to the aesthetic of individuals who are "subtly stylish."

-The key trait of the subtly stylish is self-awareness: understanding what styles are best suited for their body type, lifestyle, and aesthetic preferences.
+The key trait of the subtly stylish is self-awareness.
+They've put the effort into understanding what styles are best suited for their body type, lifestyle, and aesthetic preferences.
+Once they know what's best for them getting ready each day is a complete breeze.

-It's not necessarily about labels or even price point but the ability to discern what is well-made.
+For the subtly stylish, it's not necessarily about luxury labels or even expensive price points but the ability to discern when an item is well-made.
 They have no problem shopping high or low so long as they deem the fit, fabrication, and overall silhouette of the item in question to be worth adding into their closet.
+In my back to basics series I discuss the best fabrics to choose for your wardrobe.

 Visit them at home unexpectedly and you won’t find their items strewn about here or there or tossed on the floor.
 They take pride in their wardrobe and put effort into proper upkeep.
 It’s why they can keep a five year old blazer looking brand new.

 Not one subtly stylist person I know follows fads.
 They tend to gravitate to items that will have longevity – in their closet.
-This is an important distinction as not all subtly stylish people adopt a classic look.
-It doesn’t matter if their aesthetic is boho chic or tomboyish, they are guided by their personal sense of style.
+This is an important distinction as not all subtly stylish people necessarily adopt a classic look.
+It doesn’t matter if your aesthetic is boho chic or tomboyish, try to be guided by your personal sense of style.

 Again, this doesn't mean they only wear black and white or sleek silhouettes.
 It means they are tightly edited.
 They are thoughtful about what they introduce into their wardrobe and adopt a less is more mentality.